Questions from Students

 - Ensure that all students registered for the module are made aware of the session beforehand;

-- Aim to have the session lecture captured.
+- Aim to have the session recorded.
 Even though the majority of students should be free, a minority of students may have other commitments, such as language examinations in week 3 of term 3 or an interview, and may not be able to attend;

 - Avoid saying anything which can be taken as a hint about the exam.
 For example, a comment like "X is technical and I won't go over X, but I will look in a bit more detail at Y" could be taken to mean X is not in the exam but Y probably is.

-Our preferred alternative to a face-to-face session is to provide written answers to the list of questions and post them on the module forum.
+Our preferred alternative to a face-to-face or live sessions is to provide written answers to the list of questions and post them on the module forum.
 (Students are automatically informed of new posts to your module forum.)